 The executor is usually a close family member and typically a beneficiary of the will, such as a husband, wife, child or close friend.
-There can be up to four executors, which can be a total nightmare if they doesn’t work well together.
+There can be up to four executors, which can be a total nightmare if they don’t work well together.
 And watch out for professionals acting as joint executors – just bear in mind that the professionals have to be certain everything is done properly as their reputation is at stake.
-So any work done by family executors is likely to be double checked by the professionals.
+So any work done by family executors is likely to be double-checked by the professionals.

 There is a vast difference between a professional appointed in the Last Will (who is totally in charge) and one appointed by the family executor – who can be managed or even fired by the family executor, unlike the professional appointed in the Last Will.
 If you accept the appointment, please do make sure you fully understand your responsibilities first.

 And for some reason, people seem to forget that the responsibilities of an executor are a little heavy for a person who is likely to by 85 when their work starts!
 Will Custodians Peace of Mind Service reminds you to consider such issues every year, along with changes in tax, the law and family circumstances.

 If there is no valid Last Will, then the next of kin is the first in line to be executor, after that it gets a little more complex.

 What does being an executor mean you have to do?